21st Century Wire says…

 Putin exposed the “exceptionalism” of the morally bankrupt politicians in Washington, not everyday Americans…

-The US government and its Western counterparts have been expanding their operations in the Middle East through a series of carefully crafted lies, acting with impunity, while injecting proxy rebels under the guise of ”humanitarian pursuits” as those same rebels have slaughtered thousands of civilians without remorse.
+The US government and its Western counterparts have been expanding their operations in the Middle East through a series of carefully crafted lies, acting with impunity, while supporting proxy ‘rebels’ in Syria under the guise of “humanitarian pursuits” as those same rebels continue to slaughter thousands of innocent civilians without remorse.

 Globalization is a by-product of the democratization of sovereign entities, creating the illusion of freedom, while setting up a new state of terror…